LeadingReach/brass/README.md

     notify:                         # shows applescript notification.
 This can be set anywhere in the configuation file as many times as needed.
       title: Title | blank=brass    # title of the notification
+      iconLink: "icon.url/icon.png" # this will download the icon to the specified path.
+Leave blank if not needed.
       iconPath: /path/icon | blank  # path to icon shown in notification.
 Leave blank if not needed.
 Spaces unsupported.
-      iconLink: "icon.url/icon.png" # this will download the icon to the specified path.
-Leave blank if not needed.
       dialog: Hello world           # Dialog to be displaed in the notification.
       timeout: 10 | blank=10        # how long the notification will stay up until the script contines.
       allowCancel: yes | blank/no   # this will allow the user to stop brass at the time of the notification.
 Good for delaying updates.
-      display: yes | blank/no       # enables/disables the notification

 ```